 Sometimes in Gen. V, you can't even CONNECT to the darned GTS because it's so flooded with people trading blasted Magnemite. (see the Join Avenue area below) You'd think that the powers-that-be would update the servers used for the GTS sometime to handle higher loads once they realized what people were doing.

 Generation VI fixes a lot of the issues with the GTS.
-You can search for any Pokémon if you know its name, even if you never saw it, you get more than seven results, and you can even filter the results not to show (most) legendaries or Pokémon you don't have.
+You can search for any Pokémon if you know its name, even if you never saw it, you get more than seven results, and you can even filter the results not to show people requesting (most) legendaries or Pokémon you don't have in your PC.
 While the "impossible trades" thing is still an issue and the results are flooded with requests for legendaries even with the "special Pokémon" filter active (the filter only accounts for Pokémon that are not tournament legal, rather than including all legendaries, so you still get people looking for Entei and Latias), it's a step up.

 Vespiquen.
 It evolves from Combee at Level 21, but only if it's female.
 First, wait no less than six hours due to the Honey Tree mechanic, then you have roughly a 20% chance of finding a Combee AND a 12.5% of it being female.
 Didn't find a Combee?
 Too bad, the species is decided when you slather the tree, so you'll have to try again and wait another six hours.
 Gender can be decided, though.
 So you can save beforehand and keep restarting until you get a female.
 Or just get one of either gender and breed with a Ditto until you get a female.